 Many papers are scanned by the Awarding Body so the examiners can receive and mark the papers on their computer.
 It is imperative that candidates keep their answers in the spaces indicated and do not write outside the black lines on each page or the work will not be picked up by the scanner and will therefore not be marked.
 Should students require additional space for their answers, some question papers have extra pages at the back of the exam booklet to use and others ask for paper to be treasury tagged in to accommodate these answers.
 Students must ensure that their name, candidate number, centre number and question number are clearly written on these extra pages.

-Mobile phones, watches with data storage facilities and other electronic devices must be handed in when candidates enter the examination venue; they will be given back at the end of the paper.
+Mobile phones, watches and other electronic devices must be handed in when candidates enter the examination venue; they will be given back at the end of the paper.
 Mobile phones need to be switched off, not left on silent or vibrate, and any alarms disabled.
 Awarding Bodies will disqualify a student with unauthorised items in their possession.
 If possible, please leave these items at home on examination days.

 Illness / Circumstances affecting examination performance